rishim93/Proud-Code/README.md

 ### 3. automatedFilegetter.py
   This program uses selenum to download a zip file and send it to a differnet folder for processing, it also does some basic checks not to overwrite a preexisting file.

+### 4. API_UI.py
+  This was an effort to make a UI based search tool using Differnet APIs and search for the businesses, this is only using google API, other APIs can be added.